Blue Bird All American: Sixth generation (2014–present)

 Since its introduction, the sixth-generation All American has been offered with both diesel and CNG engines.
 A 6.7L Cummins inline-6 diesel is the standard engine for both front-engine and rear-engine versions; both diesel and CNG versions of the Cummins ISL (Cummins L9 since 2018) are options for the rear-engine T3.

 In 2019, Blue Bird introduced a battery-electric version of the rear-engine All American.

+In 2024, Blue Bird discontinued the Compressed Natural Gas (CNG) options from the All American family, as demand significantly shifted towards primarily electric, as well as cleaner diesel vehicles.

 In 2025, the front-engine All American entered its 75th year of continuous production; 2026 production marks 65 years since the introduction of its rear-engine variant.